 Source: *Job Outlook Government website.
-ABS Labour Force Survey, DEEWR trend data and DEEWR projections to 2023.
-Estimates have been rounded.
+ABS Labour Force Survey, National Skills Commission trend data to May 2019 and projections to 2024.

 Source: *Job Outlook Government website.
+Based on ABS Survey of Employee Earnings and Hours, May 2018, Customised Report.
 Estimates have been rounded and consequently some discrepancies may occur between sums of the component items and totals.

 Note: These figures are indicative and cannot be used to determine a particular wage rate.

-The wage for an aged care worker (with five years’ experience, living in Sydney) as being between an average of $900 per week which means around $46,800 annually.
+The wage for a full time aged care worker (with five years’ experience, living in Sydney) as being between an average of $1265 per week which means around $65,780 annually.

-For Aged and Disabled Carers working full-time, average weekly hours are 35.9 (compared to 40.0 for all occupations).
+For Aged and Disabled Carers working full-time, average weekly hours are 43 (compared to average of 44 for all occupations).
 Unemployment for Aged and Disabled Carers is average.
 There are many opportunities to work part time in this industry.

 Source: *Job Outlook Government website.
 ABS Labour Force Survey.

-A large number of workers (51.2%) have at least a Certificate III/IV and less than 1.10% have a Post Graduate/ Graduate Diploma.
+A large number of workers (42.6%) have at least a Certificate III/IV and 3.5% have a Post Graduate/ Graduate Diploma.
 The aged care workforce is highly educated.
-One-quarter of recently appointed staff were currently studying some post-school qualification, as were 19 per cent of all staff.
+One-quarter of recently appointed staff were currently studying some post-school qualification.

 Source: *Job Outlook Government website.
 ABS Labour Force Survey.

-There are government studies that reveal that there could be a vast shortage of aged care workers by the end of this decade, (Aged Care Union, United Voice, Federal Government).
+There are government studies that reveal that there could be a vast shortage of aged care workers.
 This means that the job prospect outlooks for this industry are high.